0xMiden/miden-proposals/README.md

 ### Submission

-To submit a Miden Request for Proposal please email your proposal to [hello@miden.team](mailto:hello@miden.team).
+To submit a Miden Request for Proposal please email your proposal to [devs@miden.team](mailto:devs@miden.team).

 ## Miden RFCs